-This Sabil is located at the intersection of Al-Mu’iz and Tambakshiya streets.
+This Sabil is located at the intersection of al-Muizz and Tambakshiya streets.
 Prince Abd al-Rahman Katkhuda al-Qazdagli, an Ottoman military man,

-The sabil consists of the rectangular sabil room and its three facades.
+The sabil consists of a rectangular sabil room and its three facades.
 Each façade had a copper window and was fronted on the outside with marble basins that held the cups for drinking.

-Above the Sabil, there was a school dedicated to teaching Muslim orphans the Holy Qur’an and the prophetic traditions.
+Above the sabil was kuttab or a school dedicated to teaching Muslim orphans the Holy Qur’an and the prophetic traditions.